post-self/post-self.ink/content/stories/made-in-the-image.md

 The white skunk beside me asks, "And forking requires rescinding?"

 At this the human really *does* tic, an uncomfortable-sounding squeak that comes with a flush of color to her cheeks.
 Unable to stand against her discomfort, she quits.
-She disappears and her memories merging back down into mine.
+She disappears and her memories merge back down into mine.
 I can feel the shame that she felt burn still.

 *Shame.*